omeprazole (as magnesium) enteric-coated tablets

 - Fractures, for example hip, wrist or spine.

 Occasionally, Omeprazole Sandoz may be associated with changes in your liver or blood, which may require your doctor to do certain blood tests.

 These may be serious side effects of this medicine.
 You may need urgent medical attention.
 Serious side effects are rare.

 If any of the following happen, stop taking Omeprazole Sandoz and tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

-- swelling of the limbs, face, lips, mouth or throat which may cause difficulty in swallowing or breathing, itchy rash or hives.
+- swelling of the limbs, face, lips, mouth, tongue or throat which may cause difficulty in swallowing or breathing, itchy rash or hives.
 These are the symptoms of an allergic reaction.

 - redness, blistering and peeling of the skin, accompanied by fever, chills and aching muscles

 - ulcers, blisters or bleeding of the lips, eyes, mouth, nose and genitals.

 - signs of liver inflammation including yellowing of the skin or eyes, feeling generally unwell, nausea, vomiting, loss of appetite

 - skin reaction, especially in sun-exposed areas, with joint pain